Asymmetric Distributed Trust: System model

 \paragraph{Functionalities.} A \emph{functionality} is an abstraction of a distributed computation, either a primitive that may be used by the processes or a service that they will provide.
 Every functionality in the system is specified through its \emph{interface}, containing the events that it exposes to protocol implementations that may call it, and its \emph{properties}, which define its behavior.
 A process may react to a received event by changing their state and triggering further events.

-There are two kinds of events in an interface: \emph{input events} that the functionality receives from other abstractions, typically to invoke its services, and \emph{output events}, through which the functionality delivers information or signals a condition a process.
+There are two kinds of events in an interface: \emph{input events} that the functionality receives from other abstractions, typically to invoke its services, and \emph{output events}, through which the functionality delivers information or signals a condition to a process.
 The behavior of a functionality is usually stated through a number of properties or through a sequential implementation.

-We assume there is a low-level functionality for sending messages over point-to-point links between each pair of processes.
-In a protocol, this functionality is accessed through the events of ``sending a message'' and ``receiving a message''.
-Point-to-point messages are authenticated, delivered reliably, and output in FIFO order among processes~\cite{hadtou93,CachinGR11}.
+Multiple functionalities may be composed together modularly.
+In a modular protocol implementation, in particular, every process executes the program instructions of the protocol implementations for all functionalities in which it participates.

-\paragraph{Executions and faults.} An \emph{execution} starts with all processes in a special initial state; subsequently the processes repeatedly trigger events, react to events, and change their state through computation steps.
-Every execution is \emph{fair} in the sense that, informally, processes do not halt prematurely when there are still steps to be taken or events to be delivered (see the standard literature for a formal definition~\cite{Lynch96}).
+\paragraph{Links.} We assume there is a low-level functionality for sending messages over point-to-point links between each pair of processes.
+In a protocol, this functionality is accessed through the events of ``sending a message'' and ``receiving a message.''
+Point-to-point messages are authenticated and delivered reliably among correct processes.

-A process that follows its protocol during an execution is called \emph{correct}.
-On the other hand, a \emph{faulty} process may crash or even deviate arbitrarily from its specification, e.g., when \emph{corrupted} by an adversary; such processes are also called \emph{Byzantine}.
-We consider only Byzantine faults here and assume for simplicity that the faulty processes fail right at the start of an execution.
+Moreover, we assume FIFO ordering on the reliable point-to-point links for every pair of correct processes.
+This means that if a correct process has ``sent'' a message $m_1$ and subsequently ``sent'' a message $m_2$, then every correct process does not ``receive'' $m_2$ unless it has earlier also ``received'' $m_1$.
+FIFO-ordered links are actually a very common assumption.
+Protocols that guarantee FIFO order on top of (unordered) reliable point-to-point links are well-known and simple to implement~\cite{10.5555/HadzilacosT93,DBLP:books/daglib/0025983}.
+We remark that there is only one FIFO-ordered reliable point-to-point link functionality in the model; hence, FIFO order holds among the messages exchanged by the implementations for \emph{all} functionalities used by a protocol.

 \paragraph{Idealized digital signatures.}